-On a yearly basis, the Group reviews the existing capitalized development projects which resulted in an additional impairment for EUR 413k in 2015 (2014: EUR 0k).
-This analysis was based on "platform related projects" with a faster than anticipated end-of-life, projects with reduced contributions and projects with no visibility on sales beyond end of 2015.
+On a yearly basis, the Group reviews the existing capitalized development projects which resulted in no impairment in 2016 (2015: EUR 413k).
+This analysis was based on "platform related projects" with a faster than anticipated end-of-life, projects with reduced contributions and projects with no visibility on sales beyond end of 2016.
 The value was determined based on an estimate of the projected contributions from these development projects in the coming quarters.